MontgomeryLab/tinyRNA/README.md

                           {prefix}_collapsed.fa and will instead be placed in {prefix}_collapsed_lowcounts.fa
-    -c, --compress        Use gzip compression when writing fasta outputs
+    -c, --compress        Use gzip compression when writing fasta outputs --5p-trim LENGTH      Trim LENGTH bases from the 5' end of each sequence --3p-trim LENGTH      Trim LENGTH bases from the 3' end of each sequence

   required arguments:
     -i FASTQFILE, --input-file FASTQFILE